jrmoha/product-api/README.md

 $ yarn run start:dev
 ```

-## API Documentation
+## API Explorer

-The API documentation is available at `/docs` directory.
+The API explorer is available at `/docs` directory.